-The table shows the underlying commitments that the Authority has in the long-run to pay post-employment benefits.
+The assets show the underlying commitments that the Authority has in the long-run to pay post-employment benefits.
+The total net asset of £176m has an impact on the net worth of the Authority as recorded in the balance sheet.